chriistinahu/around-the-world/README.md

 - `AIRPORTS_FILE`: Must be in CSV file format.
 Please refer to the [File Format](#file-format) section to see what the file should look like.
 Enter the **file path** of the file.
 - `ROUTES_FILE`: Must be in CSV file format.
 Please refer to the [File Format](#file-format) section to see what the file should look like.
 Enter the **file path** of the file.
-- `SOURCE_ID`: Must be a string, the ICAO airport code of the source airport. (ex.
+- `SOURCE_ID`: Must be a string, the 3-letter IATA airport code of the source airport. (ex.
 ORD, LAX, JFK, etc)
-- `DEST_ID`: Must be a string, the ICAO airport code of the destination airport. (ex.
+- `DEST_ID`: Must be a string, the 3-letter IATA airport code of the destination airport. (ex.
 ORD, LAX, JFK, etc)
-- `LANDMARK_ID`: Must be a string, the ICAO airport code of the landmark airport to pass through. (ex.
+- `LANDMARK_ID`: Must be a string, the 3-letter IATA airport code of the landmark airport to pass through. (ex.
 ORD, LAX, JFK, etc)

 **BFS**